 Andreas L. Paulus holds the Chair of Public and International Law at the Georg-August-University Göttingen.
-Paulus teaches Public Law, International and European Law and Legal Philosophy.
-In March 2010, he was sworn in as justice of the First Senate of the Federal Constitutional Court (Bundesverfassungsgericht).
+Professor Paulus teaches Public Law, International and European Law and Legal Philosophy.
+In March 2010, he was sworn in as Justice of the First Senate of the Federal Constitutional Court (Bundesverfassungsgericht).

-In 2003/04, Paulus taught at the University of Michigan Law School as Visiting Assistant Professor of Law.
-From 1999-2006, he was assistant professor at the Ludwig-Maximilians-University Munich, where he also concluded his habilitation (2006) and received his doctor degree (2000).
-He had studied law in Göttingen, Geneva, Munich and at Harvard Law School.
+In 2003/04, Professor Paulus lectured at the University of Michigan Law School as visiting assistant professor of law.
+From 1999-2006, he was assistant professor at the Ludwig-Maximilians-University Munich, where he received his doctoral degree (2000) and also concluded his habilitation (2006).
+He studied law in Göttingen, Geneva, Munich and at Harvard Law School.

-Paulus also served as counsel and advisor of the Federal Republic of Germany before the International Court of Justice in the LaGrand (Germany v.
-United States) and Certain Property (Liechtenstein v.
-Germany) cases.
+Paulus has also served as counsel and advisor of the Federal Republic of Germany before the International Court of Justice in the LaGrand case (Germany v.
+United States) as well as Certain Property case (Liechtenstein v.
+Germany).

 In 2000, Paulus completed his dissertation on the international community in international law.
 His habilitation deals with parliamentary participation in the deployment of armed forced from a historical and comparative perspective.
-Further publications regard international legal theory, the United Nations, international adjudication, as well as international criminal law.
-Paulus is associate editor of the commentary on the UN Charter (B. Simma ed., 2d ed.
-2002) and co-editor of the third edition (Oxford 2012).
-Furthermore, he is a member of the Advisory Board of the Goettingen Journal of International Law, that he initiated.
+Further publications regard international legal theory, the United Nations, international adjudication as well as international criminal law.
+Paulus is associate editor of the commentary on the UN Charter (B. Simma ed., 2nd ed.
+2002) and co-editor of the third edition (Oxford 2012) (Oxford 2012).